rowanhill/react-canvas-grid/README.md

 * Arbitrary numbers of frozen rows / columns
 * Support for column reordering / filtering (even if that's largely handled externally to the component)
 * Column reordering by dragging (i.e. internally to the component)
+* Focus/scroll to a column (for use with an external 'search' function)

 There was also originally a goal of making use of browser-native scrolling, although that ultimately wasn't quite tennable. :man_shrugging:

 ## TODO :memo:
 * Move mouse event handling to window (i.e. outside component bounds)
 * Middle-click "auto-scrolling"
-* Scroll-to-cell support (for integration with a 'find' tool)
 * Inline editing of values (callback with string value & cell index?
 Or suggested data array?)
 * Drag to copy
 * Column dragging (callback to with suggested reordering of ColumnDefs, up to parent to actually re-order & re-render)